 The underlying issue is not so much with the design or user interface, but with what I would call “cognitive load” – the amount of mental effort we need to interpret a complex situation and act on it.
 After all, most people’s working memory can hold only four to five pieces of information at a time; so the fewer pieces of information we expect customers to process, the quicker and easier it becomes for them to make a decision.
+Artificial intelligence can help.

 Making it easier for the customer with artificial intelligence